6.13. Regular Expression (Node/Proc Map) Support

 src/mca/preg/raw/preg_raw.c

-the raw: pass-through
+the raw pass-through

 src/mca/preg/compress/preg_compress.c

-the blob: / compress zlib encoder
+the compress encoder over pcompress

 src/mca/gds/hash/gds_hash.c